 In May 2013, CA Aldwych entered into a management agreement with a third party to operate a restaurant in the ME Hotel in London.
 Under this agreement, CA Aldwych shall receive a management fee equal to 5% of receipts received from F&B operations.
 In addition, CA Aldwych is entitled to receive a monthly marketing fee equal to 1.5% of receipts received F&B operations.
-Management fees amounted to \$0 and \$1,962 for the three months ended June 30, 2017 and 2016, respectively, and \$0 and \$20,492 for the six months ended June 30, 2017 and 2016, respectively.
-Included in accounts receivable at June 30, 2017 and December 31, 2016 are amounts due for management fees of \$19,177 and \$0, respectively.
+Management fees amounted to \$0 and \$0 for the three months ended September 30, 2017 and 2016, respectively, and \$0 and \$20,492 for the nine months ended September 30, 2017 and 2016, respectively.
+Included in accounts receivable at September 30, 2017 and December 31, 2016 are amounts due for management fees of \$0 and \$0, respectively.

-In June 2014, TOG (Milan) S.R.L. entered into a management agreement with Sol Melia Italia S.R.L. to operate a restaurant, rooftop bar and F&B services at the ME Milan II Duca hotel in Milan, Italy.
-TOG (Milan) S.R.L. shall receive a management fee equal to 5% of operating revenue, as defined, and an additional fee equal to 65% of net operating revenue, as defined, for the life of the management agreement which expires in 2025.
+In June 2014, TOG Milan entered into a management agreement with Sol Melia Italia S.R.L. to operate a restaurant, rooftop bar and F&B services at the ME Milan II Duca hotel in Milan, Italy.
+TOG Milan shall receive a management fee equal to 5% of operating revenue, as defined, and an additional fee equal to 65% of net operating revenue, as defined, for the life of the management agreement which expires in 2025.
 TOG Milan commenced operations in May 2015.
-In addition, TOG (Milan) S.R.L. is entitled to receive a monthly marketing fee equal to 1.5% of operating revenues.
-Management fees amounted to \$331,928 and \$128,507 for the three months ended June 30, 2017 and 2016, respectively, and \$438,006 and \$214,613 for the six months ended June 30, 2017 and 2016, respectively.
-Included in accounts receivable and at June 30, 2017 and December 31, 2016 are amounts due for management fees of \$314,606 and \$43,401, respectively.
+In addition, TOG Milan is entitled to receive a monthly marketing fee equal to 1.5% of operating revenues.
+Management fees amounted to \$230,127 and \$111,070 for the three months ended September 30, 2017 and 2016, respectively, and \$668,133 and \$325,683 for the nine months ended September 30, 2017 and 2016, respectively.
+Included in accounts receivable and at September 30, 2017 and December 31, 2016 are amounts due for management fees of \$423,444 and \$43,401, respectively.

 In October 2015, STK Ibiza entered into a license agreement with Foxhold Holdings Limited to develop and operate a restaurant under the STK brand in the Ibiza Hotel and Spa at Marina Botafoch in Ibiza Town, Spain.
-STK Ibiza received an Entry Fee in the amount of 1,025,000 euros. \$959,436 and \$1,014,414 of the Entry Fee is included in deferred license revenue in the accompanying consolidated balance sheets as of June 30, 2017 and December 31, 2016, respectively.
-In addition, STK

-Ibiza receives royalty fees equal to 8%, of the net turnover, as defined, from the restaurant.
+STK Ibiza received an Entry Fee in the amount of 1,025,000 euros. \$962,124 and \$1,014,414 of the Entry Fee is included in deferred license revenue in the accompanying consolidated balance sheets as of September 30, 2017 and December 31, 2016, respectively.
+In addition, STK Ibiza receives royalty fees equal to 8%, of the net turnover, as defined, from the restaurant.
 The restaurant commenced operations in July 2016.
 The license agreement expires in 2026, with the option of one 10-year extension if certain renewal conditions are satisfied.

 In May 2016, STK Puerto Rico entered into a license agreement with Condado Duo Vanderbilt SPV, LLC to develop and operate a restaurant and a beach venue under the STK brand at the Vanderbilt hotel in San Juan, Puerto Rico.
-STK Puerto Rico shall receive a \$250,000 Entry Fee.
+STK Puerto Rico shall receive a \$250,000 Entry Fee, \$125,000 of which has been received in May 2016 and is included in deferred license revenue in the accompanying consolidated balance sheets as of September 30, 2017 and December 31, 2016, respectively.
 STK Puerto Rico will also receive royalty fees equal to 5% of the gross revenues generated by the restaurant, 2% of the first \$1.8 million of annual gross revenues from the beach venue and 5% of annual gross revenue from the beach venue in excess of \$1.8 million.
 The license agreement expires in 2026 with one five-year extension if certain financial goals are met.
-The restaurant and beach venue are expected to open in 2018.
+Work on the restaurant and beach venue is expected to commence sometime in 2018 with an opening targeted late in 2018 at the earliest.